mahendra-shinde/k8s-nov-22/workload-components/04-volumes.md

 ## Kubernetes Storage /  Volume

 Two Kinds Volumes / Storage in Kubernetes

-1. Local Volumes used for temparory file-system.
+1. Local Volumes used for temporary file-system.
 Can be accessed from multiple nodes

 1. Persistent Volumes, are external storage services.
 Has 4 Access modes:

     - ReadWriteOnce [RWO]
     - ReadWriteMany [RWX]
     - ReadOnlyMany  [ROX]
     - ReadWriteOncePod [RWOP]

 1. Local Volumes